Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Numerical experiment

-The system described by \eqref{eqn:e4_refined} extends the dynamics in \eqref{eqn:e4_hat_refined} by adding a mean-field interaction term \( \int_{\mathbb{R}^{10}} (\mathbf{x}-\mathbf{y}) p(\mathbf{y})\d\mathbf{y} \).
+The system described by \eqref{eqn:e4_refined} extends the dynamics in \eqref{eqn:e4_hat_refined} by adding a mean-field interaction term.
 The drift term \( f(\mathbf{x}) \) remains consistent between \eqref{eqn:e4_refined} and \eqref{eqn:e4_hat_refined}, while the noise term is scaled by \( \sqrt{2\epsilon} \).

 To validate the accuracy of our methods, we estimate the stationary distribution's probability density function \( p \) using the Euler--Maruyama method.
 Specifically, we initialize the system with \( 1000 \) particles uniformly sampled from the cube \( [-2, 2]^{10} \).
 Each trajectory is simulated for a sufficiently long time horizon \( T = 10^5 \), with a fixed time step \( \delta t = 0.001 \).
 To ensure the system has reached a stationary regime, we discard the initial transient phase by setting a burn-in time \( T_0 = 100 \).
 After this time, we record the particle positions every \( 1000 \) iterations to form the empirical distribution used in the estimation of \( p \).
+Training was run for $N_I=10000$ iterations ($N=10000$, $N_\varphi=100$), with a learning rate decaying from $0.0002$ and a kernel width $\kappa$ decaying from $1.0$ to $0.9$.